cpheidelberg/proj_buddingCRC-MIL-pytorch/README.md

 2. Classification
 Before classification the HE-whole slide images (WSIs) underwent preparations:
-  - tiling of the WSI
-  - exclude tiles with less than 50% tissue using WSItools
+  - "wsiFiltering.py" tiling of the WSI and exclude tiles with few tissue
   - segmentation of the tiles with the before trained U-Net
   - write lists with filenames for tiles containing
     a) 75% to 95% tumor, refered to as border tumor